What is the Ethereum Platform

 It is based on a novel and complex technology.
 There is a wide range of possible Ethereum applications.

-What is Ethereum for?
+What is the Ethereum Platform for?

 To understand it’s usefulness, let’s see how many services work today: they are based in a what is called a “central agent”.
 The provider of the service is the record keeper that coordinates and validates the transactions related with the provided service.